SarahGilbert064/ScreamBnB/worklog.md

 11:05am - researching how to connect images in firebase storage to cloud firestore collections

-8:00pm - fixing component diagram issue
+8:00pm - fixing component diagram issue//making another change to fix this issue